 This example shows how to get the sensor states by starting from the Interop namespace and traversing associations from the managed server Scoping Instance.
 Figure 3-7 shows the relationships of the CIM objects involved.
-For information about getting sensor states by using only the Implementation namespace, see "Monitoring State of All Sensors By Using Only the Implementation Namespace" on page 39.
+For information about getting sensor states by using only the Implementation namespace, see Monitor State of All Sensors By Using Only the Implementation Namespace.